 Then, down with the gown and onto the table, face down.
 She starts with more coconut, but oil this time, all over my back and arms.
 She does a 5-minute traditional warming massage and next comes the hot banana leaves (think hot stones, but banana leaves).

 These leaves are quite large and she places four hot leaves one-by-one on my oiled back.
 She covers the leaves with a hot moist towel, then a dry one, another dry one and yet one more towel and pats my back so they stick well, and wraps me up like a cocoon.
-I’m now steaming like Japanese dumplings marinating in coconut milk with an accent of banana.
+I’m now a steaming Japanese dumpling marinated in coconut milk with an accent of banana.

 She then moves on to my leg, and this was simply a typical massage technique with the warmed coconut oil and no leaves.
 Then the next leg.